 Take the top off your pumpkin.
 Now add baking soda (about 1/2 cup should be right, but adjust as necessary for best eruption).
 Be careful it doesn’t poof right out the mouth!

-In the juice jug or budget mix vinegar with some orange food colouring (or whatever colour you want).
+In the juice jug mix vinegar with some drops of food coloring (or whatever colour you want).
 We used about 2 cups of vinegar.
 This experiment does not require you to be exact.
 So let the kids experiment with ratios and play.

-Now slowly pour the vinegar into the pumpkin.
+Remove the top lid of your Jack O Lantern.
+Now slowly pour the vinegar into the top of the pumpkin.

 Puking Pumpkin Chemical Formula